zipack/spec/spec.md

 ## Complex types

 Complex types refer to List, Map and reserved types.
-In comparison to basic types, complex types can nest other basic/complex types like JSON.
+In comparison to basic types, complex types can nest other basic/complex types like a tree.

-### List
+### List family

 Similar to String, Zipack List also defers Mini List and VLQ List.